README

 - Command Layer: CLI interface for application control

-- Configuration Management: YAML-based config with environment variable overrides
+- Configuration Management: Instance-based Viper config with hot-reload and context propagation

 - Dependency Management: Automatic service dependency resolution